Quebec Sales Tax: How to Calculate It

 What happens in the case of combined tax applicability?

-In the case of combined tax applicability (where both QST and GST become applicable), they have to be calculated separately and added together.
-This means that you will often need to add both the QST rate and the GST rate to the sales price when calculating the Quebec Sales Tax.
-You can navigate the complexities of financial management by understanding the difference between QST and GST.
+In the case of combined tax applicability (where both QST and GST become applicable), these sales taxes have to be calculated separately and added together.
+This means that you will often need to add both the QST rate and the GST rate to the sales price when calculating the total Quebec sales tax that’s applicable.

 Step 3: Calculate the QST Amount